-Once the applicant seeks access, the agency should give them the documents as soon as possible.6
+Once the applicant seeks access, the agency should give them the documents as soon as possible.8

 If access to the document is being given by way of download from a weblink (usually emailed to the applicant) the link must be active for at least 40 business days (or the relevant access period).
 If the link expires before the end of the access period then a new active link must be sent to the applicant (unless they advise they have accessed the documents).

-If the applicant does not access the documents within the access period, their right of access expires, although the agency does have the discretion to extend this timeframe.
+If the applicant does not access the documents within the access period, their right of access expires, although the agency does have the discretion to extend this timeframe.9

-Under the RTI Act, access to documents must be given in the way the applicant requests7, unless it would:
+Under the RTI Act, access to documents may be given in the way the applicant requests11, unless it would:

-The RTI Act includes a non-exhaustive list10 of ways access can be given, including:
+The RTI Act includes a non-exhaustive list14 of ways access can be given, including:

-These documents are not post-application documents because their creation is specifically authorised by the RTI Act.
+These documents are not post-application documents18 because their creation is specifically authorised by the RTI Act.

-Where information only exists electronically, such as in a database, an agency can create a written document from the electronic information to give access to it.12 The agency can only use tools which are generally available to it to create the written document.
+Where information only exists electronically, such as in a database, an agency can create a written document from the electronic information to give access to it.19 The agency can only use tools which are usually available to it to create the written document.

 Generally, the agency should only create a written document out of information which is in scope of the application.
 Methods of creating the written document will depend on the tools available to the agency but could include exporting to a spreadsheet or taking a screen capture.

-Where an agency has documents that are written in shorthand, code, or consist of words that can be reproduced as sounds, section 68(1)(d) allows an agency to produce a written transcript of the words, code, or sounds to give access to them.
+Where an agency has documents where words are recorded in the form of shorthand, code, or sound, the agency can produce a written transcript of the words to give access.20

 Applicants can choose access by inspection or inspection may be the only form of access available, for example, where the document is subject to third party copyright.
 Documents must be redacted to remove exempt, irrelevant, or contrary to the public interest information before the applicant inspects them.